 The Voices That Matter Most project works with KIND clients and other immigrant and refugee children to help them share their stories of fear, flight, resilience, and hope for public education and advocacy.
 Through workshops, trainings, and public speaking and advocacy opportunities, the Voices That Matter Most helps children tell their personal stories, build communications skills and gain confidence and self-esteem that that will help set them on a path toward hopeful and productive futures.
 As they share their unique stories in a variety of ways, these young people learn how to bring about positive change within their schools, communities, and beyond.

-We work with our clients and other immigrant and refugee children to help them share their stories of fear, flight, resilience, and hope for public education and advocacy.
-Hear their stories.
+We work with our clients and other immigrant and refugee children to help them share their stories, read more here.

-KIND clients are working with the youth arts organization Artolution on a program called Beyond the Wall, through which immigrant and refugee teenagers, many of whom fled violence in Central America and are clients of KIND, design and paint a large-scale public mural to reflect on their experiences and create an accompanying performance.
+KIND partnered with Artolution on a program called Beyond the Wall, to design and paint a large-scale public mural to reflect on their personal stories.

 Kids, no matter where they are from, deserve safe futures.